-Adore him or abhor him, Boy George's effect on the public psyche cannot be ignored.
-He and his myriad gender chameleons are the newest wave in the ebb and flow between the sexes.
-An essay by JAN MORRIS, who has reason to know ears ago, when I was, so to speak, shifting my place on the scale of sex, from the male toward the female, I realized that I had reached a point almost exactly in the middle.
+Years ago, when I was, so to speak, shifting my place on the scale of sex, from the male toward the female, I realised that I had reached a point almost exactly in the middle.
 I was neither one nor the other, or alternatively I was both.
-I was like a figure of fable-or freak show, if you prefer.
+I was like a figure of fable-or of freak show, if you prefer.

 But at the same time I made a more unexpected discovery; namely, that nobody seemed to mind.
 On the contrary, I found myself occupying an arcane and rarefied position of privilege.
-There were, of course, the world's louts to mock me, the world's cowards to shy away from me as they shy away from anything they do not understand; but the vast majority of strangers, wherever I wandered to ambiguously in the world of the late 1960s, seemed to treat me with a curious sort of concern, as though I were something of fragile public interest.
-New York customs officials, security ladies in Pakistan, African headmen, London clubmenall surprised me by their gentle mixture of kindness, curiosity, and something approaching complicity.
+There were, of course, the world's louts to mock me, the world's cowards to shy away from me as they shy away from anything they do not under.